nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 The given index is invalid.
     * 2a1.
-SocialBook informs user that the index is invalid
+SocialBook informs user that the index is invalid.

       Use case ends.

 * 2b.
 User chooses to delete more than 1 scheme at a time.
     * 2b1.
 SocialBook deletes the schemes from the person and displays the updated information.

       Use case ends.

 ### Non-Functional Requirements